Internship in Writing (UWP 92 and 192)

 In either case, you would write a description of the internship, including the dates, the hours, types of writing and writing-related work, the qualifications and skills required, application process and deadline, and contact person.

 If you wish, you could request that interns possess a specific type of writing experience, have already taken an upper division writing course, or have taken a specific writing course, such as journalism, writing in business, legal writing, or professional editing.

-For students to receive 1 unit of credit, they to complete 30 hours of writing and writing-related work (total) during the quarter (10 weeks in the regular academic year and 6 weeks in summer sessions).
+For students to receive 1 unit of credit, they need to complete 30 hours of writing and writing-related work (total) during the quarter (10 weeks in the regular academic year and/or 6 to 12 weeks in summer session).
 Professional Writing minors need a total of 4 units of writing internships (120 hours), but they don't need to earn all four units of credit in one quarter, or even at one site.

 Since the Professional Writing minor internship is designed to be an educational experience, the UWP requires that students will receive constructive feedback about their work and will also be assigned increasingly challenging tasks appropriate to their level of expertise.

-For sample descriptions of internships or more information, contact the Internship Coordinator & Faculty Advisor at email@example.com.
+For sample descriptions of internships or more information, contact the Internship Coordinator at email@example.com.

 Complete the following form if you wish to request a student intern to work on writing-related tasks for your organization.
 The UC Davis University Writing Program Internship Coordinator will review your request and contact you regarding next steps.